spryker/documentation/Code releases 05.20/ad66ebbd-edf5-4fa1-850e-5b2d6d964dd6.md

-This topic provides a list of actions on how to add a content item widget to a page and block using the Back Office.
+This topic describes how to add a content item widget to a page and block using the Back Office.
+To start working with the Content Item Widgets, go to the **Content Management** section.

+@(Warning)()(Prior to adding a content item widget to a block or a page, make sure that the page is _active_ and _not expired_; otherwise, it will not be displayed on the website.)
 ***
-To start working with the Content Item Widgets, navigate to the **Content Management** section.
-***
-@(Warning)()(Prior to adding a content item widget to a block or a page, make sure that the page is _active_ and _not expired_; otherwise, it will not be displayed on the website.)

 ## Adding Content Item Widgets to Pages
 To add a content item widget to a page: